tomduncalf/blog/content/posts/setting-up-typescript-and-react.md

     An explanation of what this all means:

-    -  `"module": "es6"` tells `tsc` to ouptut Javascript which uses the ES6 module spec (i.e. `import` statements).
-It's also possible to set this to e.g. `commonjs`, in which case, `tsc` will convert your code to that module spec instead, but as we will be putting our compiled JS code through Webpack, we can keep it as ES6 and let Webpack handle module bundling.
+    -  `"module": "es6"` tells `tsc` to output code which uses the ES6 module spec (i.e. `import` statements).
+It's also possible to set this to e.g. `commonjs`, in which case `tsc` will convert your code to that module spec, but as we will be putting our compiled JS code through Webpack, we can keep it as ES6 and let Webpack handle the module bundling.

     -  `"target": "es6"` tells `tsc` to output ES6 rather than ES5 Javascript code.
-This is fine, as we will be running the compiled JS through Babel, and keeping things such as arrow functions as ES6 code after compilation can be useful for some Babel plugins (e.g. [`transform-react-stateless-component-name`](https://www.npmjs.com/package/babel-plugin-transform-react-stateless-component-name), which automatically names stateless components).
+We want this as we will be running the compiled JS through Babel, and keeping ES6 code intact after compilation can be useful for some Babel plugins (e.g. [`transform-react-stateless-component-name`](https://www.npmjs.com/package/babel-plugin-transform-react-stateless-component-name), which automatically names stateless components, will only pick up on arrow functions).

-        This also allows us to use `async`/`await`, which is understood but not currently able to be transpiled by Typescript – instead, Babel will handle the transpilation of `async` code.
-If we weren't using Babel, this setting can be omitted or set to `es5`, to make `tsc` transpile any ES6-style code into ES5 itself.
+        This also allows us to use `async`/`await`, which is understood by Typescript but not currently able to be transpiled – instead, we can use Babel to handle the transpilation of `async` code.
+If we weren't using Babel, this setting could be omitted or set to `es5`, to make `tsc` do the transpilation of ES6 to ES5 itself.

     -  `"moduleResolution": "node"` tells `tsc` to use the Node module resolution strategy.
-This allows Typescript to load type definitions supplied by `npm` packages directly (e.g. MobX includes its own type definitions by default), and with the `baseUrl` option, allows us to use absolute-style imports for local modules.
+This allows Typescript to load type declarations supplied alongside `npm` packages (e.g. MobX includes its own type declarations in the main `mobx` package), and with the `baseUrl` option, allows us to use absolute-style imports for local modules.

     -  `"baseUrl": "src"` tells `tsc` to look in `src` for any modules we import that aren't found in `node_modules`.
-This allows you to write absolute style imports for local modules, e.g. `import Whatever from 'components/Whatever'` rather than `import Whatever from '../components/Whatever'`, which is great for one's sanity.
+This allows us to write absolute-style imports for local modules, e.g. `import Whatever from 'components/Whatever'` rather than `import Whatever from '../components/Whatever'`, which is great for one's sanity.

-        **Note that this does not work with the current version of `atom-typescript`** (see https://github.com/TypeStrong/atom-typescript/pull/849) – remove this line from your `tsconfig.json` if you want to use Atom.
-You can get an approximation of the absolute-style import by using `"moduleResolution": "classic"` (which will walk up the directory tree until a match is found, so not the same behaviour, but similar end result in many cases), but this breaks the ability to automatically import type definitions supplied with `npm` packages.
+        **Note that this settings does not work with the current version of `atom-typescript`** (see https://github.com/TypeStrong/atom-typescript/pull/849) – remove this line from your `tsconfig.json` if you want to use Atom.
+You can get an approximation of the absolute-style import by using `"moduleResolution": "classic"` (which will walk up the directory tree until a match is found, so not the same behaviour, but similar end result in many cases), but this breaks the ability to automatically import type declarations supplied with `npm` packages.

-    -  `"allowSyntheticDefaultImports": true` allows you to use ES6 `import` syntax for Node modules without a default export.
+    -  `"allowSyntheticDefaultImports": true` allows us to use ES6 `import` syntax for `npm` modules which don't have a default export.

     -  `"noImplicitAny": false` tells `tsc` not to warn us if any variables are inferred as having a type of `any`.
-It might actually be a good practice to set this to `true`, but it does mean you'll potentially have to be more liberal with type annotations.
+It's actually probably good practice to set this to `true`, but it does mean you'll potentially have to be more liberal with type annotations.

-    - `"sourceMap": true` tells `tsc` to output a source map, which enables easier debugging from the browser as it can tell you where in the original `.ts` source something happened, rather than in the compiled `.js`.
+    - `"sourceMap": true` tells `tsc` to output a source map, which enables easier debugging from the browser as it can tell you where in the original `.ts` source file an error occurred, rather than just in the compiled `.js`.

     - `"outDir": "ts-build"` tells `tsc` to output the compiled `.js` files to a directory called `ts-build` (which can be `.gitignore`d).
 The default is to output them alongside the original `.ts` source files, but this gets messy.
-It should be noted that most of the time, we won't be outputting the compiled `.js` to disk, as the Webpack loader will do it directly, but it is sometimes useful to be able to invoke `tsc` manually and inspect the compiled output.
+It should be noted that most of the time, we won't be outputting the compiled `.js` to disk, as the Webpack loader will do the compilation in memory, but it is sometimes useful to be able to invoke `tsc` manually and inspect the compiled output.

     - `"jsx": "preserve"` tells `tsc` to leave JSX code as it is, meaning that something else (in this case, Babel) is responsible for compiling it down to `React.createElement` function calls.
 It is possible to set this to `"react"` instead, which will cause `tsc` to output `React.createElement` calls directly, but it can be useful to have the raw JSX available to Babel, e.g. for plugins to process.